Ranking top 32 NFL quarterbacks ahead of 2022 season

 - Oops!Something went wrong.Please try again later.

-Ranking top 32 NFL quarterbacks ahead of 2022 season originally appeared on NBC Sports Boston
+Ranking top 32 NFL quarterbacks ahead of 2022 season originally appeared on NBC Sports Chicago

 Quarterback purgatory is a scary place to be.